angeliferreira/environment-core/README.md

 ## Maven integration

-To integrate *Environment Core* to your Maven project, you must declare the following dependency:
+To integrate *Environment Core* to your Maven project, you must declare the following dependency (Not in maven repository yet, must install it local):

 ```xml
 <dependency>